cmower/optas/README.md

 Further, this work was supported by core funding from the Wellcome/EPSRC [WT203148/Z/16/Z; NS/A000049/1].
 T. Vercauteren is supported by a Medtronic / RAEng Research Chair [RCSRF1819\7\34], and C. Bergeles by an ERC Starting Grant [714562].
 This work has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101017008, Enhancing Healthcare with Assistive Robotic Mobile Manipulation ([HARMONY](https://harmony-eu.org/)).
-This work was supported by core funding from the Wellcome/EPSRC [WT203148/Z/16/Z; NS/A000049/1].

 <p align="center">
   <img src="doc/image/eu.png" width="180" align="left">